ddlbio25/qb25-answers/week5/README.md

 as great as what was observed assuming the null hypothesis, that the true difference is actually zero, is true.

+Question 3, using lm().

+The coefficient for the intercept from

+lm(data = dnm_parental_age, formula = dnm_count_father -
+dnm_count_mother \~ 1) %\>% summary()

+is 39.2348.
+This is the average difference in paternal DNM counts vs maternal DNM counts, the same as in the t test.
+This means that the father's haplotype has about 39 more DNMs than the mother's haplotype.

 TIDY DATASETS:

 3.1)